Agile software development at a glance

 Looking for a well-versed, reliable offshore agile software outsourcing partner?
 Axon Active has years of experience in developing agile software and applications for web and mobile platforms.
 We are the only organization in Vietnam that provides official Scrum Alliance’s Certified ScrumMaster and Certified Scrum Product Owner certifications.
 Besides that, the exclusive Scrum and Agile coaching has enabled distinguished clients such as Soreco (Switzerland), CRIF (Switzerland), Metabiota (USA), H&L (Australia), among others, to successfully adopt agile and observe major agile transformation over the years.

-Mr. Lee Atkins, Chief Product Innovation Officer of one of our long-term clients H&L, once said: “[Axon Active’s] understanding and practice of Agile was very high level.
-We really appreciate the way in which they embrace those new ways of working, particularly in software development.”
-Learn more about how to start software development outsourcing and start a project with us now!
+Mr. Lee Atkins, Chief Innovation Officer of H&L Australia, one of the partners we’ve been working with for many years, said: “[Axon Active’s] understanding and practice of Agile were at a very high level.
+We really appreciate the way in which they embrace this new way of working, particularly in software development.”